stargirliepops/Comp-2600-A2-Resume/README.md

 ## FAQs
 1. "Why use Markdown instead of another lightweight markup language?"
-   - According to Etter in his book, some benfits of Markdown are how easy it is to learn for beginners due to its simple syntax, its popularity ensures that there are many text editors for it as well e.t.c.
+   - According to Etter in his book, some benefits of Markdown are how easy it is to learn for beginners due to its simple syntax, its popularity ensures that there are many text editors for it as well e.t.c.

 2. "I can't seem to successfully clone my repository to my local computer, why?"
-   - There are quite a few reason for this.
+   - There are quite a few reasons for this.
 Try these:
      - **STEP A**
-       - Check if the GitHub repository is public (You should see either **Public** or **Private** this beside your repository name on github).
+       - Check if the GitHub repository is public (You should see either **Public** or **Private** this beside your repository name on GitHub).
        - If Public, go to **STEP B**.
        - If Private, scroll down on the **Settings** page to a section **Danger Zone**
        - Then click on **Change Visibility** and set to Public